evillage/evillage-ios/README.md

 * Run the app on simulator or connect an IOS device (supported IOS is 12 and 13).
 Remember push notifications won't work on the simulator.

 ### CanopyDeploy library setup ###
-To start using the CanopyDeploy library you need to add some keys and values in your app's info.plist file.
-Add the following keys and values:
+To start using the CanopyDeploy library you need to set the keys "authorizationToken" and "integrationId" via Environment.

-1. AUTHORIZATION_TOKEN
-2. INTEGRATION_ID

 These values will be provided when you contact E-Village to start integrating with the CanopyDeploy platform.

 ### Create a new version on Cocoapods
 Cocoapods used the tag system of bitbucket to specifcy which version is being used.
 When you want to create a new version of the ClangNotifications pod